The Levin approach to the numerical calculation of phase functions

-with $V(t)$ and $D(t)$ slowly-varying.
-However, it is well known that the eigenvectors of companion matrices are the columns of a Vandermonde matrix.
-As a consequence, the factorization (\ref{conclusion:factor}) is a wildly numerically unstable mechanism for solving (\ref{introduction:scalarode}).

 We encountered difficulties in testing the accuracy of our algorithms.
-Because there are few methods for the numerical computation of phase functions for the class of problems considered here, we were only able to measure the error in the obtained phase functions indirectly, by using them to solve initial and boundary value problems for differential equations and comparing the results to those obtained using a standard method.
-Those problems, however, are extremely challenging to solve using standard methods, and this approach almost certainly underestimates the accuracy achieved by our methods.
+For the most part, we did so by using the obtained phase functions to solve an initial or boundary value problem for a differential equation and comparing the result to that obtained by a standard solver.
+This approach has serious limitations, however, due to the poor performance exhibited by standard methods when applied to most of the problems discussed here.
+The problems were so severe, in fact, that we resorted to also measuring the accuracy of our phase functions by comparison with results obtained by running our algorithms using extended precision arithmetic.

 There are many obvious applications of this work to evaluation of special functions, calculation of special function transforms and the solution of physical problems which should be explored.
-Moreover, because essentially any system of $n$ ordinary differential equations in $n$ unknowns can be transformed into an $n^{th}$ order scalar equation, it should be possible to use the algorithm of this paper to solve a large class of systems of differential equations in time time independent of the magnitudes of their coefficients.
+Moreover, because essentially any system of $n$ ordinary differential equations in $n$ unknowns can be transformed into an $n^{th}$ order scalar equation, it should be possible to use the algorithm of this paper to solve a large class of systems of differential equations in time time independent of the magnitudes of the eigenvalues of their coefficient matrices.
+We have given one such example in this paper, but further development of this approach is required in order to obtain a solver which can be applied to a large class of equations.

 \end{section}

 \begin{section}{Acknowledgments} JB was supported in part by NSERC Discovery grant RGPIN-2021-02613. \end{section}

 \begin{section}{Data availability statement} The datasets generated during and/or analysed during the current study are available from the corresponding author on reasonable request. \end{section}